empowerID/empowernow_docs/docs/services/bff/reference/faq.md

 title: BFF FAQ (for SPA Developers)
 ---

+Q: Where does the user identity come from?
+A: From the OIDC ID token (or UserInfo).
+The BFF stores `user_id = id_token.sub` in the session.

+Q: Are backend service tokens the user identity?
+A: No. They’re held server-side by the BFF (often `sub = client_id` like `bff-server`) and must never be exposed to the browser.

 Q: Do I need to attach Authorization headers?
 A: No. The BFF uses httpOnly cookies.
 Use `apiClient`/`fetchWithAuth`; it sends credentials automatically.